pfragkiad/ParserTests/README.md

 using System.Numerics; //needed if we want to further use the result ... var cparser = App.GetCustomParser<ComplexParser>();

-//unless we override the i or j variables, both are considered to correspond to the imaginary unit Complex result = (Complex)cparser.Evaluate("(1+3*i)/(2-3*i)"); Console.WriteLine(result); // (-0.5384615384615385, 0.6923076923076924) Complex result2 = (Complex)cparser.Evaluate("(1+3*i)/b", new() { { "b", new Complex(2,-3)} });
+//unless we override the i or j variables, both are considered to correspond to the imaginary unit
+//NOTE: because i is used as a variable (internally), the syntax for the imaginary part should be 3*i, NOT 3i Complex result = (Complex)cparser.Evaluate("(1+3*i)/(2-3*i)"); Console.WriteLine(result); // (-0.5384615384615385, 0.6923076923076924)

+//another one with a variable (should give the same result) Complex result2 = (Complex)cparser.Evaluate("(1+3*i)/b", new() { { "b", new Complex(2,-3)} });
 Console.WriteLine(result2); //same result